 Albeit in the much shorter term, the result of the United Kingdom's decision to leave the European Union via the Brexit referendum also produced a severe downtrend in terms of the GBP/JPY.
 As the Brexit's result was digested by the marketplace during June 2016, the GBP/JPY traded from a high of 160.66 to a low of 133.31; a monthly return of -27.4%.

 A unique factor that impacts the valuation of the GBP/JPY is the relationship between the Japanese yen and energy pricing.
 Japan is heavily reliant upon the importation of crude oil and natural gas products as a means of satisfying domestic energy requirements.
-For the year end 2014, Japan ranked fourth globally in the importation of crude oil and second in natural gas imports.
+For the year end 2019, Japan ranked fourth globally in the importation of crude oil and second in natural gas imports. and first in liquified natural gas.

 The pricing of energy commodities and the yen are intertwined, with one often dictating the other's subsequent value.
 Empirical evidence shows that in the event of a substantial global energy price increase or decrease, the valuation of the yen is likely to reflect the fluctuation to a various degree.
 Accordingly, the adjustment in the value of the yen directly influences the GBP/JPY.